superchordate/ASEC-census-helper/README.md

 **How is the Data Prepared?**

-File preparation steps can be viewed at `data/scripts`.
+See `data/scripts`.
 We use caching from `easyr` to avoid re-running steps unnecessarily.
 Each column is split to a distinct file so that scripts only need to read data that has been requested by the user.

-See `app/server/data.R` to review how the app prepares each specific download.
+See `app/server/2-download/data.R` to review how the app prepares each specific download.

 **Terms of Use**